KarilChan/handy-koikatsu-server/README.md

 ## Changelog

+### 1.0.5-alpha - 2021-06-30

+* Added caress poses.
+All poses in the official game should now work.
+  * Caress poses are not scripted, instead it uses automatic/HAMP mode.
+* You need the latest version of [KK Handy plugin](https://github.com/KarilChan/KKHandyPlugin) (v0.9.1) for caress poses to work.
+* You can get the latest build [here](https://github.com/KarilChan/handy-koikatsu-server/releases).

 ### 1.0.4-alpha - 2021-06-26

 * Added all poses in other modes (onanie, yuri, ffm, darkness).
-* You can get the latest build [here](https://github.com/KarilChan/handy-koikatsu-server/releases).

 ### 1.0.3-alpha - 2021-06-25